 - TOEFL or IELTS

-For more information please visit: Fordham GSS Application Process
+Find more information about the Fordham GSS Application Process.

 Tuition and Fees

 The tuition and fees for this program depends on the amount of credits you decide to take each term.

 - The cost per credit at Fordham GSS is currently $963 per credit for the 2022-2023 academic year.

 - The cost per credit at Mount Sinai School of Medicine is currently $1350 per credit for the 2022-2023 academic year.

 Both universities offer merit-based scholarships and opportunities for work study and research assistant positions.
 We highly encourage you discuss these opportunities with one of the directors for an understanding of how we can assist your time here.

 This collaborative program with the Icahn School of Medicine at Mount Sinai (ISMMS) enables you to tailor your dual degree, combing one of the Fordham MSW concentrations with one of ISMMS’ eight Master of Public Health (MPH) degree tracks.